Mostlime12195/Aegis-AI/README.md

-# Aegis AI
+# Libre AI Studio

-Aegis AI is a **free, unlimited** AI ChatBot that uses various models through [Hack Club's free API](https://ai.hackclub.com).
+Libre AI Studio is a **free, unlimited** AI ChatBot that uses various models through [Hack Club's free API](https://ai.hackclub.com).
-Aegis AI does **not** sell your user information, and all chat & user data is stored locally, on your device.
+Libre AI Studio does **not** sell your user information, and all chat & user data is stored locally, on your device.
 However, Hack Club does log all API usage.

 ## Features